awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-custom-origin.md

 CloudFront continues to support RSA for SSL/TLS connections\.
 However, if you have concerns about the strength of your current encryption for SSL/TLS authentication for your origin servers, ECDSA could be a better option\.
 The effort to enable ECDSA digital certificates compared to the security benefit that ECDSA brings is a trade\-off that you will have to weigh in making your decision\.
 In addition to enabling stronger encryption, the reduction in computational cost of cryptography while using ECDSA at your origin servers is an added advantage\.

-### Switching From Using RSA Ciphers to ECDSA<a name="using-https-cloudfront-to-origin-switch-ciphers"></a>
+### Using ECDSA Ciphers<a name="using-https-cloudfront-to-origin-switch-ciphers"></a>

-To use ECDSA for communications between CloudFront and your origin, generate a private key by using either of the supported curves \(prime256v1 or secp384r1\)\.
-Then generate an ECDSA Digital Certificate with a trusted CA in the X\.509 PEM format and set up your origin to prefer this certificate\.
-You don’t have to change any settings in the CloudFront console or APIs to use this feature, and there is no additional fee\.
+To use ECDSA for communications between CloudFront and your origin, do the following:

+1. Generate a private key by using either of the supported curves \(prime256v1 or secp384r1\)\.

+1. Generate an ECDSA Digital Certificate in the X\.509 PEM format with a trusted certificate authority\.

+1. Set up your origin to prefer the ECDSA certificate\.

+Using ECDSA doesn't require any settings changes in the CloudFront console or APIs, and there is no additional fee\.